Asaphodes ida

 Asaphodes ida is a species of moth in the family Geometridae.
 It is endemic to New Zealand.
 This moth can be found in upland or alpine habitat in Canterbury and Otago.
-Although not classified under the New Zealand Threat Classification system this species is regarded as rare.
+Although not classified under the New Zealand Threat Classification system, this species is regarded as rare.

 Taxonomy

-This species was described by Charles E. Clarke in 1926 as Xanthorhoe ida using material collected by George Howes in February at Eweburn Stream, Mount Ida in Canterbury.
+This species was described by Charles E. Clarke in 1926 as Xanthorhoe ida, using material collected by George Howes in February of that year at Eweburn Stream, Mount Ida in Canterbury.
 George Hudson discussed and illustrated this species as Xanthorhoe ida in 1928.
-In 1987 Robin C. Craw, after considering the genital structure of this species, proposed assigning this species to the genus Asaphodes.
+In 1987 Robin C. Craw, after considering its genital structure, proposed assigning this species to the genus Asaphodes.
 In 1988 John S. Dugdale agreed with this proposal.
 The male holotype specimen, collected at Eweburn Stream, Mount Ida, is held at the Auckland War Memorial Museum.

 Description

 Clarke described the species as follows:

 Distribution

 This species is endemic to New Zealand.
-It is found in the Ida Range in Canterbury as well as the Hawkdun Range in Central Otago.
+It is found in the Ida Range in Canterbury, as well as on the Hawkdun Range in Central Otago.
 This moth is regarded as being rare.